alpha-yadav/DSA/readme.md

 Remember, consistency and practice are key.
 Start slowly, build a strong foundation, and gradually tackle more challenging problems.
 Don't be afraid to seek help and collaborate with others.
 Good luck!

+#  A sample algorithmic problem
+Here are a few sample algorithmic problems, ranging in difficulty:

+**Easy:**

+**Problem:**  Reverse a string.

+**Input:** A string, e.g., "hello"

+**Output:** The reversed string, e.g., "olleh"

+**Solution Idea:**  Iterate through the string from the end to the beginning and build a new string.
+Alternatively, use built-in string reversal functions (if allowed).

+**Medium:**

+**Problem:** Find the two numbers in an array that add up to a specific target.

+**Input:** An array of integers (e.g., `[2, 7, 11, 15]`) and a target integer (e.g., `9`).

+**Output:** The indices of the two numbers that add up to the target (e.g., `[0, 1]` because 2 + 7 = 9).
+Return null if no such pair exists.

+**Solution Idea:** Use a hash table (dictionary in Python) to store seen numbers and their indices.
+For each number, check if the complement (target - number) exists in the hash table.

+**Hard:**

+**Problem:**  Longest Palindromic Substring

+**Input:** A string (e.g., "babad")

+**Output:** The longest palindromic substring (e.g., "bab" or "aba").
+If multiple longest palindromic substrings exist, return any one of them.

+**Solution Idea:**  This can be solved using dynamic programming or a slightly optimized "expand around center" approach.
+The dynamic programming solution builds a table to store whether substrings are palindromes.
+The "expand around center" approach iterates through each character as a potential center of a palindrome and expands outwards.

+**Bonus - Graph Problem (Medium/Hard depending on approach):**

+**Problem:**  Find the shortest path between two nodes in a graph using Breadth-First Search (BFS).

+**Input:** A graph represented as an adjacency list (or adjacency matrix) and two node labels (start and end).

+**Output:** The shortest path (sequence of nodes) from the start node to the end node.
+Return null if no path exists.

+These examples showcase different problem types and solution approaches commonly seen in algorithmic problem-solving.
+Remember that the "best" solution often involves considering time and space complexity.
+For example, a brute-force approach might work for small inputs but fail for large ones due to inefficiency.